 We’ve seen hundreds of offices, warehouse, event spaces and homes where alternative service providers oversold or undersold wireless network equipment in an effort to meet their client’s wireless network needs.
 Intentions may have been good, but expertise was lacking.
 Made By WiFi is not here to take the place of your existing IT team.
 Our place is by your side, surveying your location, understanding your wireless network needs, installing your network and configuring everything within your existing IP infrastructure.

-Our Site Survey Process
+Professional Wireless Site Survey Process

 Venues may differ, but Made By WiFi’s wireless site survey process follows 8 steps that consistently lead to peak network performance.